mhaugrud/msumcspy/_sources/Dictionaries/TuplesandMutability.rst

 no description of what each of these *fields* means, but we can guess.
 A tuple lets us "chunk" together related information and use it as a single thing.

-Tuples support many of the same operations as strings and
+Tuples support many of the same operations as strings and lists:
-lists:

    * [ ] (index operator)

-   * in
+   * in (membership)
    * slicing
    * \+ (concatenation)
    * len
    * iteration

+.. activecode:: tda

+   julia = ("Julia", "Roberts", 1967, "Duplicity", 2009, "Actress", "Atlanta, Georgia") print(type(julia))

+.. admonition:: Extend this program ...

+   - On line 3, display the length of the tuple
+   - On line 4, display the element at index 2 in the tuple
+   - Starting on line 5, write a loop that iterates over the **items** in the tuple and displays them

 As with strings, if we try to use item assignment to modify one of the elements of the tuple, we get an error.